 Each completed act of kindness, chosen from a list of suggestions put together by Trowbridge Future or ideas from the young people themselves, earns a stamp on the Kindness Loyalty card.
 When young people achieve three stamps, they are rewarded with a £5 voucher that can be redeemed at one of four local businesses.

 “Young people have had a really tough time through the pandemic and this scheme is our way of inspiring and celebrating little acts of kindness that can bring a lot to the individual and to the community,” said Meg Aubrey, Trowbridge Future Chief Executive Officer.
-“We are really grateful to the local businesses that are getting behind the scheme to let young people know their kindness is noticed and appreciated.”
+“We are really grateful to the local businesses that have got behind the scheme to let young people know their kindness is noticed and appreciated.
+However, we’d like to get more local businesses interested.”

 Trowbridge Future is a small, independent charity based in Trowbridge, Wiltshire offering support and advice to the local community.
 It was set up in 1995 with a vision to give a voice to socially and economically disadvantaged communities in the town, helping people to come together to make positive changes to where they live.